Departmental resources for current students are available here.

-- We have an opt-in listserv for job postings: email@example.com.
+- Opt-in listserv for job postings: email@example.com.
 Link to subscribe.
 Once on the page, select “show more” and scroll down until you find the list name.

 - The latest edition of “Survive and Thrive (PDF)” may be of interest, especially to incoming students.
 Originally compiled by health policy and management doctoral student Jason Mose, it is aimed at international students, but has a lot of valuable information about studying at UNC-Chapel Hill and living in the area.